Smooth Calabi-Yau varieties with large index and Betti numbers: Introduction

-To prove our two main theorems, we are reduced to finding a $\mu_m$-equivariant, crepant, projective resolution of the weighted projective hypersurface $X$ defined in \cite{largeindex} which we discussed in the construction of $V^{(n)}$.
-As $X$ is quasi-smooth in $\P$, and as the $\mu_m$ action is by toric automorphisms, we will show that to find an equivariant, crepant, projective resolution of $X$, it suffices to find a toric, crepant, projective resolution of $\P$.
+To prove our two main theorems, we are reduced to finding a $\mu_m$-equivariant, crepant, projective resolution of the weighted projective hypersurface $X$ we discussed in the construction of $V^{(n)}$.
+As $X$ is \emph{quasi-smooth} in $\P$ (i.e. its affine cone is smooth away from the origin), and as the $\mu_m$ action is by toric automorphisms, we will show that to find an equivariant, crepant, projective resolution of $X$, it suffices to find a toric, crepant, projective resolution of $\P$.
 Finding such a crepant resolution of $\P$ is the main technical work of this paper.

 There is no guarantee that any crepant resolution of $\P$ exists.
 Indeed, the singularities of a weighted projective space are of the form $\C^d/\mu_k$ where $\mu_k$ acts diagonally.
 These do not always admit crepant resolutions.
 For example, as discussed in \cite{nocrepant}, $\C^d/\mu_2$ is resolved by blowing up the origin, which leads to a single exceptional divisor with discrepancy $\frac{d}{2} - 1$.
 This is therefore Gorenstein for $d$ even and terminal for $d > 2$.
 Varieties which are $\Q$-factorial and terminal do not admit (non-trivial) crepant resolutions, so for instance $\C^{4}/\mu_2$ is a Gorenstein quotient singularity with no crepant resolution.